Advanced Placement

 Advanced Placement (AP) courses are offered in Lincoln Public Schools high school social studies departments.
 Advanced Placement courses are distinct from differentiated and honors courses in that students are taught a nationally-certified curriculum and are exposed to the rigor on introductory college-level work, with the support of their high school teachers.
 There are no prerequisites for students who choose to take an Advanced Placement course, but in an AP level course, students should be able to read and understand college-level texts independently, and should possess the initiative to work in a rigorous and fast paced environment.
 Students in AP classes earn weighted credit in their high school GPA.

 Bear in mind that AP Human Geography is open to students to take as an elective in Grades 10-12, as opposed to Grade 9 (when the course is initially offered).
 Advanced Placement courses are not an “all or nothing” program.
 Students have the option to pick and choose courses which align with their strengths and interests.
-The following AP Social Studies courses are available to students at all LPS high schools and meet all high school graduation requirements:
+The following AP Social Studies courses are available to students at all LPS high schools and meet all high school graduation requirements.
+Please note that, beginning in the 2024-2025 school year, AP African American Studies (full year) is also offered at several high schools for elective credit.
+Check with your student’s particular building for availability.

 Grade AP Social Studies Course